MicrosoftDocs/msteams-docs/msteams-platform/tabs/quickstarts/create-channel-group-tab-dotnet-core.md

 - A **transparent outline icon** measuring 32 x 32 pixels.
 - A **manifest.json** file that specifies the attributes of your app.

 These files need to be zipped in an app package for use in uploading your tab to Teams.
-When a user chooses to add or update your tab, Microsoft Teams will load the `configurationUrl` specified in your manifest, embed it in an IFrame, and render it in your tab.
+When a user add or update your tab, Microsoft Teams will load the `configurationUrl` specified in your manifest, embed it in an IFrame, and render it in your tab.

 ### .csproj